WS-JSNA/ws-jsna-netlify/_reports/00-index.md

 excerpt: "This is a collection of reports published on the JSNA Website."
 downloads: ["JSNA1", "JSNA2"]
 ---
-This section contains our published reports, including short reports and briefing nots as well as formal comprehensive needs assessments and the statutory Director of Public Health Annual reports, and the subject specific needs assessments.
+This section contains our published reports, including short reports and briefing notes, formal comprehensive needs assessments, the statutory Director of Public Health Annual report and subject specific needs assessments.

 * [Joint Strategic Needs Assessments](/reports/jsna-reports/ "JSNA Reports")
 * [Director of Public Health's Annual Reports](/reports/annual-public-health-report-2018/ "Director of Public Health Annual Reports")